sethtara/sethtara/README.md

  <!-- About section -->

 ---
-✨ I'm a computer science engineer and passionate front-end developer and i love playing tennis.
+✨ I'm a computer science engineer and passionate front-end developer

 I love sharing my knowledge with others, and I do that during my free time with my friend's circle.I love contributing to opensource communities and helping them in any way possible.